DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 This quick start guide explains in beginner-friendly terminology how to complete the following tasks in under an hour:

-1. Turn a virtual machine (VM) into a k3d single-node Kubernetes cluster.
+1. Turn a Virtual Machine (VM) into a k3d single-node Kubernetes cluster.
 1. Deploy Big Bang on the cluster using a demonstration and local development-friendly workflow.

-    > Note: This guide mainly focuses on the scenario of deploying Big Bang to a remote VM with enough resources to run Big Bang [(see step 1 for recommended resources)](#step-1-provision-a-virtual-machine).
+    > **NOTE:** This guide mainly focuses on the scenario of deploying Big Bang to a remote VM with enough resources to run Big Bang [(refer to step 1 for recommended resources)](#step-1-provision-a-virtual-machine).
 If your workstation has sufficient resources, or you are willing to disable packages to lower the resource requirements, then local development is possible.
 This quick start guide is valid for both remote and local deployment scenarios.

 1. Customize the demonstration deployment of Big Bang.

 ## Important Security Notice

-All Developer and Quick Start Guides in this repo are intended to deploy environments for development, demo, and learning purposes.
+All Developer and Quick Start Guides in this repo are intended to deploy environments for development, demonstration, and learning purposes.
 There are practices that are bad for security, but make perfect sense for these use cases: using of default values, minimal configuration, tinkering with new functionality that could introduce a security misconfiguration, and even purposefully using insecure passwords and disabling security measures like Kyverno for convenience.
 Many applications have default username and passwords combinations stored in the public git repo, these insecure default credentials and configurations are intended to be overridden during production deployments.

-When deploying a dev / demo environment there is a high chance of deploying Big Bang in an insecure configuration.
+When deploying a dev/demo environment there is a high chance of deploying Big Bang in an insecure configuration.
 Such deployments should be treated as if they could become easily compromised if made publicly accessible.

-### Recommended Security Guidelines for Dev / Demo Deployments
+### Recommended Security Guidelines for Dev/Demo Deployments

-* IDEALLY these environments should be spun up on VMs with private IP addresses that are not publicly accessible.
+* Ideally, these environments should be spun up on VMs with private IP addresses that are not publicly accessible.
 Local network access or an authenticated remote network access solution like a VPN or [sshuttle](https://github.com/sshuttle/sshuttle#readme) should be used to reach the private network.
-* DO NOT deploy publicly routable dev / demo clusters into shared VPCs (like a shared dev environment VPCs) or on VMs with IAM Roles attached.
+* DO NOT deploy publicly routable dev/demo clusters into shared VPCs (i.e., like a shared dev environment VPCs) or on VMs with IAM Roles attached.
 If the demo cluster were compromised, an adversary might be able to use it as a stepping stone to move deeper into an environment.
 * If you want to safely demo on Cloud Provider VMs with public IPs you must follow these guidelines:
   * Prevent Compromise:
-    * Use firewalls that only allow the 2 VMs to talk to each other and your whitelisted IP.
+    * Use firewalls that only allow the two VMs to talk to each other and your whitelisted IP.
   * Limit Blast Radius of Potential Compromise:
     * Only deploy to an isolated VPC, not a shared VPC.
     * Only deploy to VMs with no IAM roles/rights attached.

 ## Network Requirements Notice

 This install guide by default requires network connectivity from your server to external DNS providers, specifically the Google DNS server at `8.8.8.8`, you can test that your node has connectivity to this DNS server by running the command `nslookup google.com 8.8.8.8` (run this from the node).

 If this command returns `DNS request timed out`, then you will need to follow the steps in [troubleshooting](#Troubleshooting) to change the upstream DNS server in your kubernetes cluster to your networks DNS server.